SAP/code-pal-for-abap/CONTRIBUTING.md

 Back to github.com you can create a pull request from your fork to our base repo.

 This is the point, where we'll look into your code and approve the merge.
-Please create the request to merge with our `dev` branch, because our wrking flow is from `dev` to `test` to `master`.
+Please create the request to merge with our `dev` branch, because our work-flow is from `dev` to `test` to `master`.

 Thank you in advance for contributing and for sharing your ideas with the community!